← Back to research

 Modal is the clear choice when you need GPU access with serverless simplicity.
 The Python-first developer experience, sub-second cold starts, and elastic GPU scaling make it the go-to platform for AI teams who don't want to manage infrastructure.

-Recommended for: AI teams needing GPU access with serverless simplicity, inference APIs, training jobs, or Python-based batch processing.
+Recommended for: AI teams needing GPU access with serverless simplicity, inference APIs, training jobs, RL rollouts, Python-based batch processing, or GPU-accelerated agent sandboxes at scale.

-Not recommended for: Dedicated AI agent sandbox use cases, cost-sensitive GPU workloads, or organizations requiring self-hosted infrastructure.
+Not recommended for: Cost-sensitive GPU workloads, polyglot teams outside Python, or organizations requiring self-hosted infrastructure.

 Research by Ry Walker Research • methodology